namoopsoo/namoopsoo.github.io/_posts/2020-06-21-notes-xgboost.md

 I tried that in my [notebook here](https://github.com/namoopsoo/learn-citibike/blob/2020-revisit/notes/2020-06-12.md#i-ended-up-trying-out-the-external-memory-approach) but my results were very different.
 I think this was something to do with a very different set of default parameters.

 Or something tells me using  `num_rounds=2` could have been the culprit.
 I would like to retry this with more rounds!
+(In next [section](#using-the-functional-xgboost-api-with-caching-seems-to-be-hit-or-miss)   I did try `num_rounds=100` but that did not help )

 Somehow the caching feature is not mentioned in [this blogpost](https://towardsdatascience.com/build-xgboost-lightgbm-models-on-large-datasets-what-are-the-possible-solutions-bf882da2c27d) .

-##### update
+##### Using the functional Xgboost api with caching seems to be hit or miss
 I did try the functional xgboost api w/ `num_rounds=100` in [this notebook](https://github.com/namoopsoo/learn-citibike/blob/2020-revisit/notes/2020-06-21.md) , although it feels like something's wrong.
 The verbose xgboost output looks like no learning is happening.
 Going to have to try to pick that apart.
+According to the [parameters documentation](https://xgboost.readthedocs.io/en/latest/parameter.html)  , as far as the _"tree construction algorithm"_ goes, _"Experimental support for external memory is available for approx and gpu_hist."_ for the `tree_method` parameters.

+Later on [here](https://github.com/namoopsoo/learn-citibike/blob/2020-revisit/notes/2020-07-03-aws.md) I can see learning does happen as long as that "cache" feature is not used.
+Indeed very odd.